solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     ![Customers with most sale transaction items](./media/lab4_data_skew_2.png)

-    Notice the largest number of transaction items is 9465 and the smallest is 184.
+We can see the overall range (skew) of the data at the the surface level to have the largest number of transaction items being 9465 and the smallest being 184.

-    Let's find now the distribution of per-customer transaction item counts.
-Run the following query:
+We can obtain the distribution of per-customer transaction item counts by using the following query:

     ```sql
     SELECT